weststar-mortgage/.github/README.md

-# Organization Documentation
+# Weststar Mortgage Documentation

-Welcome to our GitHub organization!
+Welcome to the Weststar Mortgage GitHub organization!
 This documentation is designed to help you get started with Git, GitHub, and our workflow.

 ## Getting Started